What the 2024 Election Taught Us About Branding, Messaging, and the Power of Books

 This entry is part 17 of 17 in the series Political Writing

 The 2024 presidential election was a masterclass in political branding — one side executing it effectively, the other failing to establish it at all.
 Regardless of where you fall politically, the campaign strategies offer lessons that apply far beyond politics.
+See how political books build careers.
 Branding, messaging, audience engagement, and the role of published books in shaping public perception are relevant to anyone building authority in a competitive space.

 What Worked: Consistent Branding

 Donald Trump’s campaign ran on a brand that had been refined over nearly a decade.
 “Make America Great Again” was simple, repeatable, and instantly recognizable.
+For more, see inspire or divide—The emotional power behind iconic campaign.
 Whether voters agreed with the message or not, they knew exactly what it meant and who it came from.
 The campaign’s visual identity, rally format, and communication style were consistent across every platform and appearance.

 Consistency is what builds brand recognition.
+For more, see journaling through election chaos.
 Trump’s messaging on core issues — the economy, immigration, national security — stayed essentially the same from announcement to election day.
 Voters who paid attention at any point during the campaign received the same message.
 That repetition builds trust, even among people who disagree with the content, because reliability signals conviction.

 What Didn’t Work: Undefined Messaging